matloff/qeML/vignettes/UnbalancedClasses.md

 * Solutions:

-    - Regarding imbalance, we consider but reject ROC, and instead argue that informal use of conditional probabilities is the best solution.
+    - Regarding imbalance, we consider but reject ROC, and instead argue that informal use of conditional probabilities is best.

     - Regarding incorrect class probabilities, we develop an adjustment formula.